Visels/Portfolio/readme.txt

- is my personal portfolio showcasing what I have done through out my development and learning journey
+  my personal portfolio showcasing what I have done through out my development and learning journey

 Some of the projects I have worked on are